PART 59 - CIRCUIT COMMERCIAL COURTS

 The court may at any time before or after issue of the claim form order a mercantile claim to proceed without the filing or service of statements of case.

-(1) All mercantile claims are treated as being allocated to the multi-track, and Part 26 does not apply.
+(1) All Circuit Commercial claims are treated as being allocated to the multi-track, and Part 26 does not apply.

 (2) The following parts only of Part 29 apply –